South African criminal law: Killing

 The old authorities took the view that a person was never justified in killing an innocent person to save his own life.
 It was thought that a person should rather submit to death, although the threat to his own life might be regarded as a mitigating factor.
 This approach prevailed until relatively recent times, as is illustrated in the leading English criminal case of R v Dudley and Stephens, which established a precedent, throughout the common-law world, that necessity is not a defence to a charge of murder.
-The case concerned a four-man crew of a yacht who, after being cast adrift in a small lifeboat following a shipwreck, resorted to cannibalism, believing themselves to be protected by a custom of the sea.
-Following nearly three weeks at sea, Tom Dudley, the ship's captain and another sailor, Ed Stephens, killed the ship's 17-year-old cabin boy, as he had become sick from drinking seawater, and killing him before his natural death would mean blood to drink.
-The remaining sailor, Edmund Brooks, who had previously refused to draw lots, claimed to have neither assenter nor protested the killing.
-All three men ate his remains for the next four days.
+The case concerned a four-man crew of a yacht who, after being cast adrift in a small lifeboat following a shipwreck, resorted to cannibalism at sea, believing their acts to be justified by their need to escape starvation.

+After nearly three weeks at sea, Tom Dudley, the ship's captain, and another sailor, Ed Stephens, killed the ship's 17-year-old cabin boy, who had become sick from drinking seawater.
+They later argued that they had expected him to die anyway.
+The remaining sailor, Edmund Brooks, who had previously refused to draw lots, claimed to have neither assented nor protested the killing.
+The three men ate his remains for the next four days.
 They were rescued on the fifth.
 Dudley and Stephens, on a charge of murder, raised the defence of necessity.
-The court rejected this defence and convicted them, holding that the law expects the average man to sacrifice his own life for that of an innocent victim.
+The court rejected this defence and convicted them, holding that the law forbids the killing of innocent victims even if one's own life is at stake.

 In R v Werner and S v Bradbury, the Appellate Division essentially followed the same approach as in R v Dudley and Stephens.
 In Werner, a murder had been committed by prisoners of war acting on the orders of a superior officer.
 The court held that the killing of an innocent person by compulsion is never legally justifiable.
 As for Bradbury, a member of a dangerous gang, he had reluctantly played a minor role in a planned murder, being influenced thereto by fear of reprisals of a serious nature on himself or his family should he refuse.
 The trial judge had imposed the death sentence on him.
 In an appeal against this sentence, the Appellate Division held that, weighing the influence of fear against the need for a deterrent to this kind of gangsterism, there was nothing so unreasonable in the trial judge's decision as to justify a finding that his discretion had not been judicially exercised.